greenfork/nimraylib_now/examples/emscripten/README.md

   and edit it if needed.
 - Replace `while not windowShouldClose():` used for native compilation with `emscriptenSetMainLoop` and a callback as in the example.
+- Music may not play if the window is not in focus, click on the game window to make it focused.

 ## Compile options